ItaloPachecoMustaro/Alura-AluraMid-Project/README-EN.md

 ## 📚Description

-This is a project I created as part of the "From Scratch: Beginner in Programming" course by Alura.
-During the course, I learned the fundamentals of programming logic, Computer Architecture/Operating System, HTML and CSS, JavaScript and basic Git.
+This is a project I created as part of Alura's "JavaScript for the Web: Create Dynamic Pages" course.
+The project is a beatmaker, using JavaScript.
+During the course, I learned how to associate JavaScript with HTML through the DOM, implement functions with JavaScript, investigate possibilities for solving code problems and select logical operators suitable for different situations.

 <br>